UNCG-CSE/Open_Source_Vul_Metrics/doc/progress_report3_12-03-19.md

 ### Work Done
 #### [Model Creation and Statistics](https://github.com/UNCG-CSE/Open_Source_Vul_Metrics/blob/beta/src/Models/Linear%20Regression%20Releases%20from%20Revisions.ipynb)
 (12 hours)
+* Question Asked:
+  * Looking at the amount of Revisions per week, can we accurately predict the amount of Releases in the following weeks to come?

 In attempting to predict and model the task describe above I ran through the following.
 First I graphically represented both Revisions and Releases and then compared those graphs.
 Doing so I determined that there was a statistical relationship between the two datasets.
 Further work then went into removing outliers and prepping the data to be fit to a model.
 After prepping the data I was left with 90 rows (which is not a lot).
 Then, I took the approach of fitting a LinearRegression model to the data having X features of Revisions Count and Revisions Date and Y features of Releases Count.
 In training and testing the model I finished with a 86 for Mean Squared Error, which is not incredably accurate and would need more data to lower the score.